-- Signed Letter of Agreement (LOA) - Funds will be used for the initiative as approved by United Way British Columbia (UWBC). - All funds received from UWBC should be expended during the timeframe specified - Written approval will be required from designated UWBC staff prior to any funding, operational, and/or timeline changes to the original approved application. - Work with UWBC staff to develop at least one 'impact story' over the program period, as submitted in the required report(s).
-The story will highlight the direct and indirect linkages between the program and any positive impacts experienced by one or more participating older adults. - Participate in ongoing Learning & Quality Assurance (LQA) activities that may include Communities of Practice (COPs) to standardize of tools, templates, and training modules.
-Details of this work will be developed into a LQA Plan, and shared with the finalized funding agreement. - A Final Report will be submitted to UWBC by the reporting deadline (templates will be provided).
+- Signed Letter of Agreement (LOA) - Funds will be used for the initiative as approved by United Way British Columbia. - All funds received from United Way BC should be expended during the timeframe specified or returned. - Written approval will be required from designated United Way BC staff prior to any funding, operational, and/or timeline changes to the original approved application. - Work with United Way BC staff to develop at least one 'impact story' over the program period, as submitted in the required report(s).
+The story will highlight the direct and indirect linkages between the program and any positive impacts experienced by one or more participating older adults. - Participate in ongoing Learning & Evaluation (L&E) activities that may include Communities of Practice (COPs) to standardize of tools, templates, and training modules.
+Details of this work will be developed into a L&E Plan and shared with the finalized funding agreement. - Quarterly and Annual Reports will be submitted to United Way BC by the reporting deadlines (templates will be provided).